 #1 Fill the Engagement Letter Form

-You need to fill information about you and your dependent’s i-485 cases.
-Start here for engagement letter form.
+You need to fill in information about you and your dependent’s i-485 cases.
+Start here for the engagement letter form.

-Step 1: Start by agreeing to fill the form and then fill your information.
-Take this screen shot as an example and then click Continue.
+Step 1: Start by agreeing to fill the form and then fill in your information.
+Take this screenshot as an example and then click Continue.

 Step 2: Asks about any family dependents who have filed i-485 with you.
 If you have any, click ‘Yes’ and click Continue.